Directional selection: Soapberry Bugs

 Soapberry Bugs (Jadera haematoloma) primarily feed on seeds produced by plants of the Sapindaceae family.
 These soapberry bugs use their beaks to feed on the seeds within the fruits of these plants, so it is crucial that their beak size is long enough to reach the seeds from the exterior of the fruits.
 However, the distance from the exterior of the fruit to the seed can vary.
 Scott Carroll and Christin Boyd (1992) conducted an experiment where they would observe how three newly introduced plant species introduced to North America that were colonized by these soapberry bugs would affect the natural selection of the insect’s beak length.
 Each new plant species hosted fruits of different sizes compared to the native hosts.
 They found that there was indeed a close correlation between the radius of the fruit and the length of the beak.
 There was a positive directional selection for larger beaks when the radius of the fruit was larger, and there was a positive directional selection for smaller beaks when the radius of the fruit was smaller.
 To confirm that these differences were caused by genetic differences and not through phenotypic plasticity, Carroll raised young soapberry bugs from the populations based on the introduced plant species and found that their beak length was retained when they were developed on the alternative host.

-Ecological impact

-Directional selection can quickly lead to vast changes in allele frequencies in a population because of the cumulative nature of reproduction of the fittest.
-Because the main cause for directional selection is different and changing environmental pressures, rapidly changing environments, such as those affected by climate change, can cause drastic changes within populations.

-Diversity

-Limiting the number of genotypes in a certain population can be deleterious to the ecosystem as a whole by shrink the potential gene pool.
-Low genetic variation can lead to mass extinctions and endangered species because of the large impact one mutation can have on the entire population if there are only a few specific genes present throughout.

-Urban Influence

-It is important to note the impact that humans have on genetic diversity as well, and be aware of the ways to reduce harmful impacts on natural environments.
-Major roads, waterway pollution, and urbanization all cause environmental selection and could potentially result in changes in allele frequencies.
-Hunting may also play a role in directional selection, albeit more so in smaller populations.